heavyai/heavydb/docs/MapDGuide.md

 # Installation

-## CUDA Installation
+## Xorg and NVIDIA GPU Driver Installation
-CUDA-enabled installations of MapD depends on `libcuda` which is provided by the NVIDIA GPU drivers and NVIDIA CUDA Toolkit, respectively.
-As of January 2016, both CUDA 7.0 and CUDA 7.5 are supported by MapD.
+CUDA-enabled installations of MapD depend on `libcuda` which is provided by the NVIDIA GPU Drivers and NVIDIA CUDA Toolkit.
+The backend rendering feature of MapD additionally requires a working installation of Xorg.

 The NVIDIA CUDA Toolkit, which includes the NVIDIA GPU drivers, is available from the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-downloads).